 School Meals are provided by an external contractor and are prepared on the school premises.
 We would ask that dinner money is paid in advance.
 This can easily be done using the online payment system.
-Alternatively, parents can send the correct amount in either by cheque or cash.

 Please click on the link below for details of the online payment system at Broad Oak.
 You should have received a copy of this letter with a unique payment code when your child started school.
 If this has been misplaced, please enquire at the office.

 Some parents may be eligible to receive free meals for their children.
 The Lancashire County Council booklet on benefits explains this and the school is always willing to help put parents in touch with the appropriate department at the Area Education Office.

 Children who have free meals may have a packed lunch, when they are going on an outing with the school.
 The Cook needs notice to organise this.

 Children may bring a packed lunch if they are staying at school but not having a school meal.
 Facilities are provided in the school and water is available if required.

 EXISTING ARRANGEMENTS (FROM SEPTEMBER 2014) FOR CHILDREN IN YEARS 1, 2 AND RECEPTION.